We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Installing a shade sail may take more than one set of hands, but it can be an easy task if done right:

-The longevity of your shade sail will depend on the weather conditions of your hometown and whether you leave it outdoors all year long.
-But, typically, a shade sail will stay in good condition for 5 to 10 years if properly cared for.
+The longevity of your deck shade sail will depend on local weather conditions and whether you leave it outdoors all year long.
+However, if properly cared for, a shade sail will typically stay in good condition for 5 to 10 years.